How to Set Sales Targets Without Historical Data: A Step-by-Step Guide for New Founders

 Setting sales targets is a vital company task.
 These goals provide you with a defined purpose.
 They motivate your team.
+They also indicate whether you're on the right track.
+What if you don't have any historical data?

+Assume you've recently started a business, introduced a new product, or entered a new sector.
 It may feel like you're walking aimlessly.
 Don't panic; it's challenging, but not impossible.
 This post will explain to you how to build simple sales targets without using historical data.

 Sales targets are more than just numbers.
 They're an essential component of a solid plan.
 They assist the entire team in establishing a unified agenda.